sttp-book/sttp-book.github.io/chapters/pragmatic-testing/design-for-testability.md

 We end this chapter with a couple of practical tips that will help you to devise testable systems/classes:

 - **Cohesion and testability**: cohesive classes are classes that do only one thing.
 Cohesive classes tend to be easier to test.
-This is because less responsibilities imply less test cases and less responsibilities often imply less dependencies (as you need less to compose the required functionality) which in turn incurs less testing costs.
+This is because fewer responsibilities imply fewer test cases and fewer responsibilities often imply fewer dependencies (as you need fewer to compose the required functionality) which in turn incurs lower testing costs.

 On the other hand, a non-cohesive class tends to consume a large amount of testing effort from developers.
 You might notice that a non-cohesive class requires so many test cases, that you often feel like "the testing is never-ending".

 Refactoring non-cohesive classes is therefore an important task when it comes to testability.
 A common way to do this is by splitting the non-cohesive class into several smaller-but-cohesive classes.
 Each small class can then be tested separately, and the class that combines them  might rely either on mock objects to assert the correctness of the interactions among the dependencies or on an integration test (or both).

 - **Coupling and testability**: Coupling refers to the number of classes that a class depends on.
-A highly coupled class requires several other classes to do its work and therefore, coupling decreases testability.
+A highly coupled class requires several other classes to do its work.
+Coupling decreases testability.
 A tester trying to test a highly dependent class ends up having to test all its dependencies together.
 If the tester then decides to use stubs/mocks, the costs of setting them up will also be higher than it needed to be (just imagine yourself setting up 10 or 15 stubs/mocks to test a single class).
 Moreover, the number of test cases that would be required to achieve a minimum amount of coverage is too high, as each dependency probably brings together a whole set of requirements and conditions.

 Reducing coupling, however, is often tricky, and maybe one of the biggest challenges in software design.
 A common coupling-related refactoring is to group dependencies together into a higher and meaningful abstraction.